mattpitkin/psrqpy/README.md

 ## Installation

-To install the code from source clone the git repository and run either:
+To install the code from source, clone the git repository and run either:

 ```
 python setup.py install --user